DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/2-2_good_practice.md

 If your follow the naming convention of using meaningful names, most of your code should make sense without comments.
 Never-the-less, there are two places where comments are still needed:

-- **doc strings** &mdash; these are the comment that comes straight after a function definition.
-It explains a functions inputs, processes and outputs.
+- **doc strings** &mdash; the comment that comes straight after a function definition.
+It explains a function's inputs, processes and outputs.
-- **block comments** &mdash; these are used when your code is tricky and how it works is not obvious to another person.
+- **block comments** &mdash; these are used when your code is tricky and it is not obvious how it works.

 ### Code Portability